How to Find out If Someone Died in the House You're Buying

 You can start by asking your buyer's agent, but you might just receive an assurance that most listing agents will note information such as this in the agent comments of the MLS listing.
 It's unlikely that the property has been the scene of a death if there's no notation.

-But "most" listing agents doesn't translate to "all."
-Some might not want to be quite so forthcoming and influence a potential sale.
+But "most" listing agents aren't necessarily "all."
+Some agents might not want to be quite so forthcoming and influence a potential sale.
 Not all states require these seller disclosures.
 Neither the agent nor his sellers are required to disclose if a person died in the house in Colorado, Arizona, Pennsylvania, or Georgia.

 Keep in mind that some classes are protected, such as sellers who've died from AIDS.
 Sellers should disclose the death if it happened within three years in California, but the cause of death is confidential if it was due to AIDS.

-Find a real estate agent to ask or check with a real estate lawyer to determine the laws that govern in your state.
+Find a real estate agent to ask or check with a real estate lawyer to determine the laws in your state.

 Resort to the Internet

-There's at least one good website out there, DiedinHouse.com, that will check the address for you for a reasonable fee—$11.99 for one address as of 2018.
+There's at least one good website out there, DiedinHouse.com, that will check the address for you for a reasonable fee.
 The site will search almost 120 million records for you, including homes in all 50 states.

 But if you don't want to spend the money, you might try asking neighbors or checking the home's title, which should give you a full list of anyone who's ever owned the property.
 You can then check the list against public records.